ertanselin/WeatherApp/README.md

 - Auto-complete of the city names with a population of 100,000 or more.
 - Display detailed information such as temperature, feels like, wind, humidity, and pressure, as well as current weather conditions.
-- Display of weather forecasts and detail information such as temprature, feels like, wind speed, sea level pressure, cloudiness, humidity and pressure for the up coming 6 days.
+- Display of weather forecasts and detail information such as temprature, feels like, wind speed, sea level pressure, cloudiness, humidity and pressure for the upcoming 6 days.
 - Animated background that changes according to current weather information.

 ## Built with